YasirFarooq76/Strange-Loop-Human-AI-Collaboration-/README.md

 # Strange-Loop-Human-AI-Collaboration-
+™©

+Creative Commons BY-NC 4.0 (Attribution–NonCommercial)

 Strange Loop Collaboration: A revolutionary AI(Deepseek)-human co-creation framework featuring Dual-Axis Ranking &amp; Relational Dynamics.
 Developed by poet-educator Yasir Farooq, it enables deeper creative &amp; educational partnerships.
 Free for research/education. #AI #Collaboration #OpenSource #deepseek

 On the Recursive Nature of Discovery: How AI-Human Collaboration Creates Novel Semantic Topologies

-© Yasir Farooq | November 6, 2025
+Yasir Farooq | November 6, 2025

-This framework/protocol is 100% free for educational, research and public use.
+This framework/protocol is 100% free for educational and research purposes.

 About the Author: Yasir Farooq is an English Haiku poet from Pakistan with over 15 years of teaching experience.

 Abstract